MAGALA-RICHARD/apsimNGpy-documentations/doc/calibrate.rst

 Use differential evolution
 ---------------------------
-apsimNGpy provides a high-level interface to Differential Evolution (DE), allowing robust calibration of APSIM NG models without requiring the user to tune low-level evolutionary mechanics.
-DE is especially effective when searching irregular parameter landscapes, such as soil hydraulic properties or cultivar-specific coefficients.
-By evolving a population of candidate parameter sets via mutation, crossover, and selection, DE balances global exploration with local refinement.
-Optimal performance is generally achieved using moderate population sizes (20–40), a mutation factor
+apsimNGpy provides a high-level wrapper for Differential Evolution (DE), enabling robust APSIM calibration without requiring users to manage low-level evolutionary mechanics.
+DE is well suited to the irregular, nonlinear parameter landscapes common in crop and soil model calibration.
+Its population-based search balances broad exploration with fine-scale refinement.
+Effective performance is typically achieved using moderate population sizes (20–40), mutation factors between 0.6 and 0.9, and crossover rates between 0.7 and 0.9.
+For metrics where larger values indicate improved model performance (such as WIA, CCC, R², and slope), apsimNGpy internally transforms the problem into a minimization task, which requires negative constraint bounds.
+Parallel execution via the ``workers`` argument is essential for reducing computation time during APSIM simulations.
-𝐹
-≈
-0.6
-–
-0.9
-F≈0.6–0.9, and crossover rates around 0.7–0.9.
-For performance metrics where higher values indicate better model fit (e.g., WIA, CCC, 𝑅
-2
-R
-2
-, slope), apsimNGpy internally converts the objective to a minimization problem, so constraints must be negative (e.g., –1.1 to –0.8).
-Parallel execution using workers ensures faster evaluation across APSIM simulations.

 .. code-block:: python

         de = minim.minimize_with_de(